Auo/dota2-api/README.md

 * GetPlayerSummary

-##additional methods
+## additional methods
+These two methods will call the Steam CDN for images and download them.
-* GetHeroPortrait - Will return a byte[] of a .png or .jpg image depending on choices
+* GetHeroPortrait - Will return a byte[] of a .png or .jpg image depending on choices.
 * GetItemIcon - Will return a byte[] of a .png image

+## usage
 Import the namespace
 ````csharp
 using Dota2Api
 ````

 Then use the class!
 ````csharp
   using (ApiHandler handler = new ApiHandler("API-KEY-HERE"))
   {